 - Electrum – most popular desktop wallet because of simplicity.
 Users have to write down a seed when creating their wallet.
 Can be integrated with the Trezor or Ledger hardware wallets.

 - Armory – a very secure and feature-laden desktop wallet for advanced users.
 Offline signing options make this extra secure.
 Note: this wallet requires BitcoinCore to function.
 Bitcoin Core is the original Bitcoin desktop wallet, but it needs to download the whole blockchain (>100GB large!) to work.
 I have not listed Bitcoin Core here for this reason.

-I feel that using a paper wallet is the most secure cold-storage solution (more so than hardware wallets).
+Paper wallets are a secure offline storage, not recommended for beginners.
 With a paper wallet you only have to trust the wallet-creating software and the physical location that it will be stored in (usually a safe in a bank or at home).
 As with all super-secure solutions, this is the least convenient as you’ll need to create a new paper wallet every time that you want to send bitcoins somewhere.
 If you are planning to hold onto your cryptocurrency for a long time without spending it, a paper wallet could be a super-safe option for you.

 Here are some trustworthy paper wallet systems:

 - Coindesk has a guide for how to make a paper wallet

 Most bitcoin wallets simply need one private key signature to make a transaction.
 Multi-signature wallets require multiple private key signatures to make a transaction.
 For example, if you wanted to send bitcoin you would first need to authorize the transaction, and then another trusted person would also need to authorize it.
 Neither you nor the other person can make a transaction on your own.
 Both parties require the other’s consent (signing) to make a transaction.
 This allows for some pretty advanced features and very safe storage solutions.
 This type of wallet is great for business using bitcoin.